2019 Conforming Loan Limits

 The maximum loan amounts for one-to-four family mortgages in Alaska, Guam, Hawaii and the U.S. Virgin Islands are 50% higher than the limits for the rest of the country.

 "Conforming" loans are so called because (among other features) the loan sizes 'conform' to the maximum loan amounts which may be purchased by the Federal National Mortgage Association (FNMA, or Fannie Mae) and the Federal Home Loan Mortgage Corporation (FHLMC, or Freddie Mac).
 "Jumbos" are mortgages with loan amounts which exceed the current FNMA/FHLMC limit.
-(Click here for a history of conforming loan limits.)
+(See a history of conforming loan limits.)

 Expanded Fannie Mae and Freddie Mac Maximum Loan Amounts for High-Cost Areas

-Although Fannie and Freddie's loan purchase limits are also usually set by a formula, certain changes were made back in March 2008 to allow them to temporarily buy mortgages beyond their traditional limits.
+Although Fannie and Freddie's loan purchase limits are also usually set by a formula based upon the change in home prices from October to October, certain changes were made back in March 2008 to allow them to "temporarily" buy mortgages well above these traditional limits.

 More help from HSH.com